This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Admixtures of inseparable seeds or other grains are disregarded if they do not exceed the tolerances permitted in the lowest grade of that grain.

-- The composition of official samples is entered on inspection records and endorsed on the back of certificates.
+- The composition of samples is indicated on inspection certificates

 - sawfly damage